 Steamed Pork Short Ribs (豆豉蒸排骨)

-- 1 lb. pork short ribs cut into 1-inch pieces
+- 1 pound pork short ribs cut into 1-inch pieces

 - 2 tablespoons fermented black beans